 Then, even more, interestingly, the speaker asks her to “Star the hot sun out of heaven / That the night may come”.
 This is obviously a metaphorical request, something that’s impossible to complete physically.
 At the same time, with its addition and the strange lines about silencing birds, a reader might feel as though they are in another world that operates with different rules.
 Whatever the case may be, the speaker is obviously interested in night falling.

-Next, the speaker refers to travelling.
-He tells her that when one is travelling at night it is “Starless”.
+Next, the speaker refers to traveling.
+He tells her that when one is traveling at night it is “Starless”.
 This is an unfortunate thing and plays into the previous reference to being lost at the crossroads.
 Without the stars, one can’t navigate.
 The environment is also growing more difficult to be in.
 The winds are cold and the woman is urged to “Run with terror all before you / And regret behind”.
-She is headed away from her regret and terror ahead.
+She has headed away from her regret and terror ahead.
 Is this brave or foolish?
 She is confronting something she’s afraid of, a feature that may or may not allude to Auden’s appreciation for the theories of Sigmund Freud and a quest to understand one’s own inner-self.

 Despite the “Deep” and “bitter” cries the woman is going to encounter while she runs, meaning, the pain and anguish, she needs to “drink it dry”.
-She must approach discomfort and unhappiness and accept it as part of life.
+She must approach discomfort and unhappiness and accept them as part of life.
 The word “Deep” is in reference to line one of this stanza in which the speaker brings in the image of the “ocean” and the sounds it makes.
 It is personified, meaning, the poet has given it human characteristics.
 In this case, it is said to cry, as if in anguish.
 It goes on and on everlastingly.

 The ocean imagery continues into the next lines.
 These lines feel as though they are coming from another world, one that is more fantasy than reality.
 Here, the woman is asked to “Wear out patience,” aka, push and test herself, “in the lowest Dungeons of the sea”.
 This is a place she couldn’t escape from and therefore an ideal location for her to change herself, or at least discover something about herself.
 This is furthered through the next lines which speak to searching and finding “stranded shipwrecks”.
 There is a reference to a “golden key,” her current objective.
 This key is associated with the ship and treasure, but it also speaks to something inside the women that needs to be unlocked.